 It was time to imitate St. Joseph again.

 St. Joseph, who took his wife and child into Egypt to protect them, is the patron saint of travelers.
-St. Elizabeth Ann, who took her husband and daughter to Italy to preserve him, is the patroness of seafarers.
+St. Elizabeth Ann, who took her husband and daughter to Italy, is the patroness of seafarers.

 In 1802, not yet 30, Elizabeth traveled with her husband to Italy in hopes that its climate would improve his health.
 It did not.
 William passed away in Pisa two days after Christmas in 1803.

 St. Joseph and St. Elizabeth Ann are models for those who have to travel out of fear — refugees from war or disease.
 But they are also models for those who travel in order to find safety in God — pilgrims.

 St. Joseph’s travels fulfilled the prophecy that God would say, “Out of Egypt, I have called my son.”
 Elizabeth’s travel called her out of her own exile — and home to the Catholic Church.